My Dream of Living in Cornwall – A Spiritual Journey

 We arrived in Fowey at approximately 6am.
 My father parked the car by the beach at Ready Money Cove.
 I fell asleep during the last part of the journey and awoke to the wonderful smell of the sea air, the seaweed and cries of the seagulls.

-My family attended the local church in Fowey even though we were on vacation they would still attend their weekly meetings.
+My family attended the local church in Fowey as even though we were on vacation they would still attend their weekly meetings.
 They entered this religion about four years before my birth, just after my brother who had severe autism was taken to a residential home at 6 years of age.
-My mother was understandably devastated to be separated from her small son and soon after a member of the church called on her and seemed to answer questions she had about life and they reassured her that one day he would be cured.
+My mother was understandably devastated to be separated from her small son and soon after this happened a member of the church called on her and seemed to answer questions she had about life and they reassured her that one day he would be cured.

 We attended the church in Fowey where we met two lovely Cornish ladies.
-They were non identical twin sisters and invited us to their home for tea after the church meeting.
+They were non identical twin sisters who invited us to their home for tea after the church meeting.
 They were tall, well built women, one wore green scarves and cardigans with her light brown hair pinned up in a ‘bun’.
 Her sister wore red scarves and cardigans and had darker hair in the same style.
 One of the sisters worked as a cook for the residents of Fowey Castle.

 She baked delicious cakes and her lemon buns were a favourite of my father.
 These lively ladies were enthusiastic card players as was my father and they enjoyed regular games of partner whist.
 The evenings we spent with them were full of fun and laughter.
 Their home had many interesting objects and ornaments especially in the kitchen/diner.
 The walls were painted yellow, their cupboards, dining table and chairs were red.
 On the far wall was a painted illustration in red of a woman cooking upon a stove.
 The quote above it read “No matter where I serve my guests, it seems they like my kitchen best!”

 My mother created a ‘Cornish shrine’ at home.
 She attached a large postcard of Polperro harbour to the wall with adhesive and created a small ‘window’ with a windowsill and small curtains attached to it.
 Even though it was a simple rustic creation, I understood her interpretation.
 I sat at the table in our kitchen/ diner and imagined I could see the real Cornish harbour through the ‘window’.
-Another part of the shrine had a ship’s wheel barometer on the wall with black fishing net draped around it.
-I remembered the smell of tar when she first purchased the net.
+Another part of the shrine had a ship’s wheel barometer on the wall with black fishing net draped around it and I remembered the smell of tar when she first purchased the net.
 Other small picture postcards of Cornish scenery were also attached to the wall and the surface of our dining room sideboard displayed ornaments and shells we collected each year.
 My father was concerned about the car carrying extra weight as my mother filled her bags with stones and shells!
 She would not purchase ornamental Piskies and we were instructed not to look at them as they were evil spirits.
 This aroused my curiosity, but I respected her wishes.

 My favourite place was White House Beach in Fowey.
 Ready Money Cove was the first beach I explored, but the experience of being swept off a rock by a huge wave and stung by a wasp; caused me to avoid it for a while.
 The sea spirits there had a wicked sense of humour!
-My father attempted to teach us to swim and my sister was lost under the water for a few minutes after she wriggled out of my father’s arms!
+My father attempted to teach us to swim and my sister was lost under the water for a few minutes after she wriggled out of his arms!
 A diving board at Whitehouse beach protruded over the rocks and was an ideal spot to lie face down and gaze into the clear water.
 At low tide I climbed the rocks hunting for interesting stones and shells within the rock pools.
 I favoured the shells that were coated with mother of pearl and was fascinated by the tiny creatures that inhabited them.
-My yearly family holidays were wonderful times that included many amusing experiences with family members, friends and childhood sweethearts.
+My yearly holidays were wonderful times that included many amusing experiences with family members, friends and childhood sweethearts.